You may not need to pay as much as you think

 Christmas is the time for giving, so get donating.
 Besides it just being the right thing to do, “This is one of the easiest ways to reduce the tax you’re going to pay,” says Cooper.

-Alberta is a great place to donate, offering some of the highest credits in Canada.
-For the average family, the first $200 donated is credited at 25%, with the remainder credited at 50% (for a total of no more than of 75% of your income).
-For example, donate $500 and you’ll get $50 back on the first $200 and $150 on the remaining $300, for a total credit of $200.
+In Alberta, tax credits on donations are calculated at 10% for the first $200 donated, with the remainder credited at 21% (total donations cannot exceed 75% of your income).
+For example, donate $500 and you’ll get $20 back on the first $200 and $63 on the remaining $300, for a total credit of $83.

 Within families, the payback can get even better.
 “Maximize your donations by claiming all of them on a single taxpayer,” says Cooper.
-Make the most of that 50% credit by bundling all the donations onto a single return.
 “You’ll get more of the tax credit and more money back in your pocket.”

 4. Keep it in the family